 Theresa Casey’s Creative Sanctuary in the City

 Silestone Trendsetter Theresa Casey designed her Organic Loft kitchen with a vision: An urban sanctuary.
 Theresa combined Silestone, Kohler and Benjamin Moore products, infusing traditional and modern influences to create a beautiful kitchen that connects with nature through the open plan and large windows.
-Theresa utilized colours from the new Silestone Eternal Series, Calacatta Gold and Marquina, as well as Silestone Iconic White.More Info
+Theresa utilized colors from the new Silestone Eternal Series, Calacatta Gold and Marquina, as well as Silestone Iconic White.More Info

 Drew McGukin’s Studio Kitchen